 North Carolina Opioid Addiction Statistics by Counties

 The opioid crisis plays a major role in the state of North Carolina.
+It accounts for a significant portion of our addiction cases and untold amounts of healthcare dollars.
 Specifically, there were 1,110 opioid related deaths in North Carolina in 2015.
 This is a 73 percent increase from 2005.
 Broken down by county, the top five include:

 - Wake County – 62